inet-framework/inet-tutorials/_docs/wireless/step1.md

 ### MAC layer

 NICs modules also contain an L2 (i.e. data link layer) protocol.
-The MAC protocol in `IdealWirelessNic` is configurable, the default choice being `IdealMac`. `IdealMac` implements a trivial MAC layer which only provides encapsulation/decapsulation but no real medium access protocol.
+The MAC protocol in `AckingWirelessNic` is configurable, the default choice being `IdealMac`. `IdealMac` implements a trivial MAC layer which only provides encapsulation/decapsulation but no real medium access protocol.
 There is virtually no medium access control: packets are transmitted as soon as the